Blockchain for insurance businesses, sounds odd, right?

 The features make it easier to create smart contracts on the blockchain, benefiting the insurance industry.
 Plus, as blockchain is an immutable ledger, smart contracts enable timely, transparent, and trustworthy transactions.

-Blockchain can offer an entire proof-of-insurance ledger, which means your company can no longer have to rely on one-off state databases.
+Blockchain can offer an entire proof-of-insurance ledger, meaning your company can no longer rely on one-off state databases.

 When the industry can use a shared claims ledger for inspection with no per-transaction charge, it can reduce fraud.
 Regulators can monitor all insurance variables on the ledger in real-time, making auditing more seamless.

 Insurance companies operate in highly competitive environments where retail and corporate customers expect the best value for money and an exceptional online experience.

 Now, with the low cost of smart contracts and their transactions, many insurance companies can render their products that are more competitive for penetration of underinsured markets.

 Insurance can be conducted over blockchain accounts, which will help with more automation and reliable audit trails.

 With Ethereum’s smart contracts and decentralized applications, insurers can look forward to transformative benefits.

 Smart contracts enable transparent transactions.
 Plus, they can streamline the insurance process.
 The entire insurance claims process can be much smoother now as the blockchain executes on smart contract terms.